Western Independence Party of Saskatchewan: De-registration

 The party was formally de-registered by Elections Saskatchewan on May 10, 2019.
 The party had missed the deadline to report their election expenses related to the 2018 Regina Northeast by-election.
 According to Fenske, missing the dealine was an "oversight" and the party had been lacking the manpower to function as a proper party for a few years.
 The party was also dealing with internal divisions.
 Indeed, some members who were disappointed by Fenske's non-commitment to Western separatism had attempted to oust him as leader in the months prior to the party's de-registration.

 Ideology

 The WIP of Saskatchewan's platform was libertarian and secular in nature, a distinguishing feature from some of the other separatist parties in Western Canada.
-It supported fiscally conservative and socially moderate policies.
+It supported economic liberalism and socially moderate policies.
 Though the party was originally established with a pro-independence stance, in its final years it had focused less on separatism and has instead advocated for strengthened political power at the federal level for Saskatchewan, to combat the perceived notion of Western alienation.